 Repair or Sell a House with Termite Damage?

 Time, market conditions, and finances determine whether to sell as-is or repair.
-Repairs can increase value and attract more purchasers, while selling as-is can attract cash buyers.
+Repairs can increase value and attract more buyers, while selling as-is can attract cash buyers.

 What Role Does a Professional Termite Inspection Play in Homeselling?